RavenPack/r-api/README.md

 1. From library sources

-2. From the compiled package file.
+2. From the compiled package.

 Select the option you prefer.